Ghabri-EL/HomiesComix/README.md

 The profile page will now include information you provided and the items in the cart can be purchased.
 After a cart has been purchased the order history will also be available on the profile page.

+As an admin user you have the ability to make changes to new orders, change product details or add new products.

+Admin account:
+    Email: admin@homies.com
+    Password: password